wp-plugins/cr3ativ-sponsor/readme.txt

 Title - Title that will appear above the widget

 orderby - choose ‘Asc’ to order by the sponsors by the first created (post date) - meaning the first sponsor you created will appear first, choose ‘Desc’ to order by last created (post date) - meaning the last sponsor you created will appear first, choose ‘Random’ to order by random (each time the page refreshes the order will change) or choose ‘Page Attributes "Order"’ if you have placed numerical values in the Page Attributes ‘Order’ to order specific to your needs.
 If you choose ‘Page Attributes "Order”, they numerical system will be desc meaning 5, 4, 3, 2, 1 order.

+How many to show? - Enter # of sponsors you would like to show.
+Enter something like 999999 to show all.

 Show sponsor logo? - If this is checked, the featured image set under the sponsor will show.